Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - logs

+### Day 26: November 10, 2021

+**Today's Progress:** Added more CSS animation, HTML, and used the fetch API.

+**Thoughts:** This has helped me with my current art project.
+I can turn the same images that I'm going to use into stencils for my art.
+Got to make time to create the images.

+**Link to work:** [radioactive-ocean] (https://github.com/Jason-Hargrove/radioactive-ocean.git)

 ### Day 25: November 9, 2021

 **Today's Progress:** Setup for a small project using JavaScript, CSS, and HTML.
 Added images and CSS animation.